TrystanLea/blog/pages/en/wales.md

 While floating offshore wind maybe considered an early pilot stage technology, the world first floating offshore wind farm; Hywind in Scotland is out-performing all other wind farms in the UK: https://www.evwind.es/2021/03/23/hywind-scotland-remains-the-uks-best-performing-offshore-wind-farm/79952.

+These projects together with existing renewable energy could take us to 70% of the low demand scenario or 46% of the high demand scenario.

 The resource potential for offshore wind around Wales is much larger than the projects listed above.
 An ITP Energised estimate suggested that 15-50 GW of floating offshore wind could realistically be developed in the Celtic Sea region [7].
 Offshore wind alone and only in the Celtic sea could therefore in theory at least produce enough for both a low and high demand scenario if it was all built out.
+Some argue that we should build only offshore wind in place of more onshore wind, but caution is needed here as it's not yet certain if all the projects above let alone further significant projects will reach completion.
+There are also other benefits to onshore wind that make a combined approach worthwhile.

 **New onshore wind projects**